kornha/parliament/README.md

   <img width="50" alt="Screenshot 2024-06-07 at 2 49 48 PM" src="https://github.com/kornha/political_think/assets/5386694/c07b063c-75f1-4050-99a1-7f3b0f5410b9">
 </div>

-Left is defined at those most opposite of our anchor, right. _content that right would most disagree with_.
+Left is defined as those most opposite of our anchor, right. _content that right would most disagree with_.

 ### Extreme
 <div align="start">
   <img width="50" alt="Screenshot 2024-06-07 at 2 49 33 PM" src="https://github.com/kornha/political_think/assets/5386694/62593f14-ca77-4b0c-94ef-6fc7464b8b76">
 </div>

-Extreme, represented as pink (255,0,255) where green is (0,255,0), is defined as _content that right and left would each agree on or each disagree on_, _content that disagrees with center_, and _content that expresses `Opinions`, `Phrases`, and `Claims` which will are likely to be deemed offensive by other groupings_.
+Extreme, represented as pink (255,0,255) where green is (0,255,0), is defined as _content that right and left would each agree on or each disagree on_, _content that disagrees with center_, and _content that expresses `Opinions`, `Phrases`, and `Claims` which are likely to be deemed offensive by other groupings_.

 Hence for a given claim we can now say how confident we are that it is true, and how biased are the people who are making it.
 Likewise for the entities we can record our confidence in their reporting, and how biased they tend to be.
 This provides significant value for us to understand and contextualize news.
 But how do we know _what_ news to show people?
 To answer this question, we must consider another concept, `Newsworthiness`.